ethereum/eth-wiki/eth1.md

 A list of current working groups focused on core research, upgrades, and challenges.

 ## State Rent
-Implementing state rent to address
+Implementing state rent to address large and growing state.
+State rent is only one solution, so other facets are explored too - advanced snapshot sync algorithms, stateless clients, etc.

 * Leads: Alexey Akhunov